Vijayendar0622/Machine-Learning-Preprocessing-CLI/README.md

 # COMMAND #
 (( python CLI.py datasetname.csv ))
 providing the dataset name is important only then you can preprocess the required dataset

+# Future Scope #
+developing an GUI or web page will make it more convenient